CONNECT

 • You'll now have a flat, small rectangle.

-• If your sheet is small enough, feel free to roll it up.
+• If your sheet is small enough, roll it up.

 Bring a Miracle to your home